Control types for @turbot/aws-glue

 To cleanup resources and stop tracking changes, set this policy to "Enforce: Disabled".

 CMDB controls also use the Regions policy associated with the resource.
-If region is not in AWS > Glue > Data Catalog > Regions
+If region is not in AWS > Glue > Data Catalog > Regions policy, the CMDB control will delete the resource from the CMDB.
+(Note: Setting CMDB to Skip will also pause these changes.)

 AWS > Glue > Data Catalog > Connection Password Encryption

-Define the Connection Password Encryption settings required for AWS > Glue > Data Catalog
+Define the Connection Password Encryption settings required for AWS > Glue > Data Catalog.

-Connection Password Encryption refers specifically to the encryption of data when written to an underlying storage system.
-This control determines whether the resource is encrypted at rest, and sets encryption to your desired level.
+Connection Password Encryption refers specifically to the encryption of data when written

 The Connection Password Encryption